What Are the Costs of a Warehouse Management System?

 Thus, we set the price for both our subscriptions based on the number of users you need.
 By constructing our prices in this manner, we make it very simple for you to put together the package you need for your business.
 In this way, e.g. you won’t have to pay for functions that are only relevant for B2B companies if you are running a B2C business.

 We also focus on user adaptation in our onboarding package.
 It is, of course, optional to buy our onboarding package – so you don’t have to acquire it if you don’t need it.
 But if you choose to buy our onboarding package, Rackbeat will set up the system to accommodate the needs of your company while every user will receive thorough training in the relevant functions of the system.

-You can try Rackbeat for free with our 14-day trial right here – and you don’t have to commit to anything long-term or provide billing information.
+You can also try Rackbeat for free with our 14-day trial right here – and you don’t have to commit to anything long-term or provide billing information.
 You might realize that the costs of not choosing Rackbeat are heavier than if you do take the leap and use our warehouse solution.

 What is a Warehouse Management System - and Why is it Important?